johntse113/COMP3314-Group-project/README.md

 coco-i2i-512-angular
 coco-t2i-512-angular
 ```
 Please note that LoRANN only supports L2 or Inner Product distances.
-Although datasets: MovieLens-10M and Kosarak, can be used as an argument, they are not supported by LoRANN (and also Faiss) since they use Jaccard. <br />
+Although datasets: MovieLens-10M and Kosarak, can be used as an argument, they are not supported by LoRANN (and also Faiss) since they use Jaccard.
+In addition, LoRANN also requires the datasets to be at least 64 in dimension, so GloVe-25 and GloVe-50 cannot be used.<br />
 <br />
 The datasets are from the ANN Benchmarks repo:<br />
 https://github.com/erikbern/ann-benchmarks